AgentMC/Sao20/Translate/En/Part8.md

 Whether or not Tsukigake was able to communicate a request to wait ─ nobody can say for sure, but the rat stopped running away leaving the long nose where a beard grew sticking out.
 After two seconds, it fearfully shoved out the whole head.

-*If I scare it again — it will run away at once.* Tsukigake lowered her body as low as possible and squeaked in low voice pretending that she is not going to eat it.
+*If I scare it again — it will run away at once.* Tsukigake lowered her body as low as possible and squeaked in low voice pretending that she was not going to eat it.

 "Ru-ru-ru-ru......"